Maya-Souza/travel_youtubers_and_tourism/README.md

 - 2018: Thailand, Pakistan and Mexico.
 Since Bangkok is in Thailand, I decided to be more generalistic.
 - 2019: Thailand, India and Pakistan
 - 2020: Thailand, Tabriz and India
 - 2021: Thailand, California and Arizona.
-Santa Monica and Los Angeles are in California and America is too broad (a whole continent!).
+Santa Monica and Los Angeles are in California and America is too broad (a whole continent!), so I got the sixth place on the list which was Arizona.
 The reason why I decided to take into consideration these two states separately instead of doing the same I did for Thailand-Bangkok is because the USA is way bigger than Thailand and has a very large volume of tourism in these two states independently.
 - 2022: Thailand, India and Mexico.
 ---

-### 3. Further analysis
+### 3. Further analysis and conclusions

+**3.1 Number of views on Youtube and Google Trends**

 - Now it's time to relate the main pieces of information I have so far: the total number of views for each place and the results of Google Trends.
 So, my first attempt for possibly finding any correlation was plotting all this information in one plot for each place. **All these plots are interactive and better visualized (meaning: less cluttered) on my app deployed on Streamlit.**